A Convergent and Dimension-Independent Min-Max Optimization Algorithm: Proof Overview for Theorem

+Next, we use the fact that $G_{y}(x,y)$ is a batch gradient, of batch size $|B_y| = O(1/\eps^{2} \log(1/\eps))$, together with the Azuma–Hoeffding concentration inequality, to show w.h.p. that

-We then use Inequality \eqref{eq_proof_overview2} together with the fact that $f$ is 1-bounded with 1-Lipschitz gradient, to show that, with high probability, the maximization subroutine (Algorithm \ref{alg:InnerMaxLoop}) requires at most $\mathrm{poly}(\nicefrac{1}{\epsilon})$ stochastic gradient ascent steps to reach an $\eps$-stationary point (Proposition \ref{thm_InnerRuntime}).
-Since each step of the maximization subroutine requires one (stochastic) gradient evaluation, and each iteration of the minimization routine calls the maximization routine exactly once (and makes O(1) oracle calls), the total number of oracle calls is $\mathrm{poly}(\nicefrac{1}{\epsilon})$. \end{proof}
+(Proposition \ref{Prop_Azuma}).
+We then use \eqref{eq_proof_overview2} together with the fact $f$ is 1-bounded with 1-Lipschitz gradient, to show that, w.h.p., the maximization subroutine (Algorithm \ref{alg:InnerMaxLoop}) requires at most $\mathrm{poly}(1/\epsilon)$ stochastic gradient ascent steps to reach an $\eps$-stationary point (Proposition \ref{thm_InnerRuntime}).
+As each step of the max-subroutine requires one gradient evaluation, and each iteration of the min-routine calls the max-subroutine once (and makes O(1) oracle calls), the total number of oracle calls is $\mathrm{poly}(1/\epsilon)$. \end{proof}

 \paragraph{Step 2: Show $x^\star$ is approximate local minimum for $\mathcal{L}_\epsilon(\cdot, y^\star)$, and $y^\star$ is $\epsilon$-stationary point.}